WolfwithSword/Minibot_Antennae/README.md

 Note: The choice for the "FireBeetle" ESP32 controller was mostly because of the battery plug being on the side and expandability...
 But the fact it's a "Beetle" is a big bonus I only realized after!

+Most of the design from materials, code, and components was chosen to be more accessible and customizable/tinkerable.

 # Usage

 ## Configuration